Review: KJV Large Print Center-Column Reference Bible from Thomas Nelson

 Thomas Nelson NKJV VALUE Ultra Thinline Book Description and Review

 The Thomas Nelson NKJV Value Ultra Thinline Bible would be a wonderful addition to any home library.
 Like the regular Ultra Thinline Bible, the Value Ultra Thinline features the thinnest edition of the Biblical text available from Thomas Nelson.
 There is a regular “Thinline” Bible, but these Ultra Thinline are the thinnest yet.
-These Bibles are less than an inch think!
+These Bibles are less than an inch thick!

 This would be a perfect Bible for an evangelist or missionary: someone who knows the Word and does not want to carry extra weight around when traveling.
 This Bible does not contain commentary or even cross-references.
 This Bible would also be a perfect Bible for any new Christian wanting to read the Bible for him or herself without the distractions of footnotes, cross-references, or commentary.